AddReminders/App-Translations/README.md

 4. Russian
 5. Polish

-Next languages will be supported soon:
-- Spanish
-- French

 Note: We're currently prioritizing introducing new languages based on community requests.
-So, if you wish to add request a new language, then please contact us [here](https://addreminders.github.io/contact-us)
+So, if you wish to add request a new language, then please contact us [here](https://add-reminders.gitbook.io/docs/contact-us)

 ## Contributing guidelines